AryamanSriva/Recognise-Handwritten-Digits/README.md

 ## Results
 - The model achieves high accuracy on the MNIST dataset (~98%)
-- Visualizations of predicted labels help in understanding misclassifications.
+- Visualizations of predicted labels help in understanding misclassifications

 ## Future Improvements
 - Experiment with deeper architectures (CNNs for better accuracy)